Is the dynamical quantum Cheshire cat detectable?: Conclusion

 \section{Conclusion}

 We have shown that the dynamical quantum Cheshire cat effect Aharonov et al describe cannot be observed directly via homodyne detection.
 It can however be detected by obtaining weak values through weak coupling and postselection.
 This necessarily requires some perturbation away from the initial state, and so requires something to travel through the second cavity, interact with the probed barrier, and return to the first cavity.
-This is different from counterfactual communication, which does not require any field to travel from Bob (the sender) to Alice (the receiver) for information to be transferred.
+This shows the protocol is different to counterfactual communication, which does not require any field to travel from Bob (the sender) to Alice (the receiver) for information to be transferred.
+Further work may try to link this phenomenon instead to contextuality, as has recently been done for the (standard) quantum Cheshire cat protocol \cite{hance2023contextuality}.